gegurakzi/seatunnel_helm/charts/seatunnel/README.md

   }
 }
 ```
-you can ckeck whether seatunnel cluster has successfully deployed by these commands.
+you can ckeck if seatunnel cluster has successfully deployed by these commands.